electric-eloquence/fepper/README.md

 Follow these rules for setting up keys and values:

-* Delete the outer two curly Mustache braces for keys.
+* Delete the outer curly Mustache braces for keys.
 * Trim any exterior whitespace.
 * Leave other control structures within the key, i.e., !#/>^{}
 * Escape parentheses and question marks with a backslash.